hannahilea/hannahilea.github.io/blog/just-flag/src.md

 Example 2: "I'm basically ready to leave, I **just** need to pack my suitcase." _(...sure, trivially easy, as long as you've already thought about the weather, you've done your laundry, you know what you want to bring and that it will fit in your bag, etc.)_

-In addition to describing this phenomenon (and the recognition of its occurrence!), the literal phrase "just flag" can be used facetiously: "My blog post is nearly done ready, I (air quotes) **just-flag** need to add a couple examples and then it's good to go." _(Cue a stupid amount of time spent waffling...)_
+In addition to describing this phenomenon (and the recognition of its occurrence!), the literal phrase "just flag" can be used facetiously: "My blog post is nearly done, I (air quotes) **just-flag** need to add a couple examples and then it's good to go." _(Cue a stupid amount of time spent waffling...)_

 Once you start listening for "just" in your own speech and that of the people around you---especially in working environments[^env]---you'll realize that its presence rarely adds anything to the meaning of a statement except a subtle presumptuousness.[^def]